German cabinet to agree tougher rules on high-frequency trading

 Experts blame such trading for the “flash crash” of May 2010 when the S&P plunged nearly 10 percent in a few seconds before quickly recovering.

-Frankfurt stock exchange operator Deutsche Boerse has said that it favors the plans but that all European exchange operators should be subject to the same rules.
+Frankfurt stock exchange operator Deutsche Boerse has said that it favours the plans but that all European exchange operators should be subject to the same rules.
+(Writing by Madeline Chambers)